Influence Maximization in Social Networks: A Survey of Behaviour-Aware Methods: Behaviour-Aware Methods

 \subsection{Money-Aware Methods}

 In these methods monetary aspects of the spreading process are taken into account.
-Some money is paid to users to persuade them to take part in the spreading process as a seed.
-Alternatively, the activation of some users may have monetary benefits in the spreading process.
-Money-aware methods can be divided into two categories: Budgeted-IM methods, where a budget constraint is considered in seed set selection, and profit-maximization methods where, in addition to budget, specific decisions during the spreading process may lead to monetary benefits.
+Some money (or equivalent, such as discount on a product) is paid to users to persuade them to take part in the spreading process as a seed.
+Alternatively, the activation of different users may have different monetary benefits in the spreading process.
+Overall, money-aware methods can be divided into two categories: cost-aware methods, where a budget constraint is considered in seed set selection, and profit-aware methods where, in addition to budget, specific decisions during the spreading process may lead to monetary benefits.